Saturday, December 27, 2025

 Letting go

-Over the course of my retirement, numerous events have transpired, some of which I have documented in writing, while others remain undisclosed.
+During my retirement, numerous events have unfolded, some I have documented in writing, others remain undisclosed.
 My absence from my residence has been significant, with a notable recent period spanning from September 9th to November 9th.

-One life aspect that comes to mind more frequently during retirement is the significance of relationships.
+One aspect of life that comes to mind more frequently in retirement is the importance of relationships.
 While my relationship with my youngest son remains stable, other relationships have consistently been strained.

 Although some may not be aware, I once served as the legal father of three children.
 I had adopted my daughter when I married my former spouse, but that adoption was annulled when she sought a divorce.
 Additionally, I have a son from my high school days.
 At birth, my father intervened and contested paternity.
 The trial concluded in a hung jury, and I never saw the child or his mother afterward, as she was getting married.
 She claimed that her soon-to-be husband was adopting him.
 Fast forward eight years, and I received a notice that his mother had been arrested and jailed.
 I was also informed that the adoption never took place.